Protect your Android against malware and other threats with Avast One

 If you suspect that your Mac is infected with a virus, the natural next step is to get rid of it as soon as possible — the virus, not your computer!
 Viruses, like all malware, are largely curable.
 In most cases, you’ll be able to excise the intruder from your device without too much trouble.
 Before long, you’ll be sailing back to calmer seas, though ideally with a more mindful approach to Mac security.

 You’ll find several competing methods for how best to remove malware from a Mac, from premium malware removal tools all the way to a range of free virus removal techniques.
 However, the most reliable solution, and the one we recommend, is that you use a dedicated virus removal tool.
-These programs are specifically crafted to identify viruses and cleanse them from your system with as little collateral damage as possible to your cherished files and apps.
+Mac antivirus software is specifically crafted to identify viruses and cleanse them from your system with as little collateral damage as possible to your cherished files and apps.

 As mentioned, using a Mac virus cleaner is far and away the most effective way to flush malware from your device.
 While the other methods outlined next in this piece may help, they’re not so much fixes as they are troubleshooting tactics.
 If you want to be absolutely sure that you’ve gotten rid of your bothersome viral infection, go with a Mac virus removal tool.

 Unfortunately, it’s not as simple as installing the first app you find on Google.
 Hackers are crafty, and some of them will embed their own malware inside software that’s been built to look like an antivirus tool.
-That’s why it’s super-important to source your antivirus tech from a trustworthy developer.
+That’s why it’s super important to source your antivirus software from a trustworthy developer.

 You’ll want to look for a tool that not only offers protection against future malware threats, but that can also scan your device immediately to solve your current issues.
-Not all security tools offer this dual-pronged functionality, but some do, such as Avast Security for Mac.
+Not all security tools offer this dual-pronged functionality, but Avast One does.
 Once installed, it will comb through your system to identify and purge any existing threats.
 With free and premium versions available, it’s an ideal solution for both Mac virus removal and ongoing security.

 Outside of these tools, the only other way to obtain the same degree of security is by performing a full factory reset of your Mac.
 While doing so will likely erase the malware from your system, it will also remove any other installed software you have and all your files.
 If you decide to reset your device, make sure to obtain install files for all your apps, document any required registration keys, and back up all your important files.